 Is satin or semi-gloss paint better for walls?

-Satin is a very popular choice for interior walls because of its soft sheen, while semi-gloss paint is more durable and resistant to stains, making it a great option for high-traffic areas such as kitchens, bathrooms, and kids’ rooms.
+Satin is popular for interior walls due to its soft sheen.
+Semi-gloss paint is very durable and resists stains well, so it’s great for busy areas like kitchens, bathrooms, and kids’ rooms.

 Conclusion

 Satin or semi-gloss paint is a debate that has been going on for years.
 Both types of paint have unique benefits, so deciding which one can be hard.
-Ultimately, the ideal choice comes down to what you want in paint and personal preferences.
+Ultimately, the best paint choice depends on what you want and what you like.

 Get FREE quotes from the best local painters in your area today.
 Whether you need a whole house painted or just a bedroom, we can help with all your interior or exterior painting needs!